Full-Duplex and Half-Duplex Explained

 Full-duplex example

 Let's use the preceding example again.
-But this time, replace the hub with a switch.
+But this time, replace the Hub with a switch.
 A switch uses data link-layer standards to forward data.
-When electrical signals enter one switch port, it converts the signals into frames, reads destination addresses in the frames, and forwards each frame only from the port that is connected to the destination address.
+When electrical signals enter a switch port, it converts them into frames, reads the destination addresses in the frames, and forwards each frame only from the port connected to the destination address.
+If multiple frames have the same destination, they are placed in a queue and forwarded to the destination in sequence.

 full duplex